hennr/ansibleDemo/README.md

 They are defined in the hosts file which ansible will call an inventory.
 Have a look at it.

-As you can see there are three hosts with the ssh username and ssh key configure.
+As you can see there are three hosts with the ssh user name and ssh key configured.
 Ansible connects to remote system via ssh per default.

 Also you will have noticed the [firstTwo] and [lastTwo] entries.